telecom-se/hpp/lab1/README.md

 ### On measuring execution time

-We want to measure the time needed to walk the entire array from the begining to its end, in a sequential way.
+We want to measure the time needed to walk the entire array from the beginning to its end, in a sequential way.
 In order to measure the time spent, we will be using two methods :

 1) A first approximation using `System.nanoTime()`